OWASP/www-chapter-brasov/index.md

 ### Welcome to OWASP Brasov Chapter ###

 Welcome to the Brasov Chapter homepage.
-The chapter leaders is <a href="mailto:ilca.lucian@owasp.org">Ilca Lucian</a> and <a href="mailto:titus.balan@owasp.org">Titus Balan</a>.
+The chapter leaders are <a href="mailto:ilca.lucian@owasp.org">Ilca Lucian</a> and <a href="mailto:titus.balan@owasp.org">Titus Balan</a>.
 All events are often hosted by the OWASP (Open Web Application Security Project) Brasov Chapter.

 For updates, events, membership; please visit our meet up page: <a href="https://www.meetup.com/owasp-brasov/">OWASP Brasov</a>